 Taking a plea in Nevada comes with a price, including the following three concessions:

-- The defendant waives his/her right to a trial;
+- You waive your right to a trial;

-- It may be impossible to reverse a plea deal if the defendant later changes his/her mind; and
+- It may be impossible to reverse a plea deal if you later change your mind; and

-- The defendant risks the possibility that the judge will not agree to the plea bargain and will impose a harsher punishment (but this hardly ever happens).
+- You risk the possibility that the judge will not agree to the plea bargain and will impose a harsher punishment (but this hardly ever happens).

-In sum, taking a plea requires the defendant to acknowledge some responsibility and perhaps to plead guilty to a crime(s).
-And by taking the plea, the defendant loses the possibility of a “not guilty” verdict at trial that could exonerate him/her completely.
+In sum, taking a plea requires you to acknowledge some responsibility and perhaps plead guilty to a crime(s).
+Plus by taking the plea, you lose the possibility of a “not guilty” verdict at trial that could exonerate you completely.

 4) What strategies do defense attorneys use to negotiate a plea bargain with prosecutors?

-If the prosecutors think they may have a weak case against the defendant, they may offer a good plea deal whereby the charges get dismissed or reduced to lesser offenses.
-But even if the prosecutors think they have a strong case, they often will still offer some kind of plea bargain in the hopes of avoiding trial.
+If the prosecutors think they may have a weak case against you, they may offer a good plea deal whereby the charges get dismissed or reduced to lesser offenses.
+Though even if the prosecutors think they have a strong case, they often will still offer some kind of plea bargain in the hopes of avoiding trial.

 5) Where does my defense attorney negotiate a plea deal with prosecutors?